Piecewise deterministic sampling with splitting schemes: Introduction

 Then for $i=1,\dots,d$ we draw $\tau_i\stackrel{iid}{\sim}\Exp(\lambda_i(\Xbar_{t_n+\delta/2},\Vbar_{t_n}))$, which are homogeneous exponential random variables.
 Then let $\tau_{(1)}=\min \tau_i$ and set

-where $R_I=\prod_{i\in I}R_i$ and $I$ is the set of indices $i$ for which $\tau_i\leq \delta$.
-Alternatively to have a second order scheme it is sufficient to flip only the two components with the smallest switching time $\tau_i$, given that it is before time $\delta$.
+where $R_I=\prod_{i\in I}R_i$ and $I$ is the set of indices $i$ for which $\tau_i\leq \delta$, and $R_Iv=v$ when $I$ is the empty set.
 Observe that for canonical rates flipping the sign of a component does not affect the other switching rates, and thus it is not possible to have two flips in the same component when $\gamma_i=0$.
 Finally, set

 which concludes the iteration.
 The procedure is described in pseudo code form in Algorithm~\ref{alg:splitting_DBD_ZZS}.
 An interesting feature of the algorithm is that the jump part of the chain can be computed \emph{in parallel}, since in that stage a velocity flip in one component does not affect the other components of the process. \end{example}